wmde/fundraising-banners-until-2022/README.md

 Each entry point includes JavaScript libraries, CSS and HTML templates through `require` statements in the entry point files.
 Webpack is [configured](webpack.common.js) to handle file types according to their extension: HTML templates are preprocessed as JavaScript templating functions, CSS is preprocessed and will be inserted as an inline `<style>` tag, etc. Most assets are shared between the banners.

 The `campaign_tracking` and `tracking` parameters in `campaign_info.toml` are used to create the tracking information inside the banner code.
 The tracking information is passed to the form fields and event tracking pixels inside the banner.

+For mobile banners on de.m.wikipedia.org you can use the mobile skin when previewing by adding the following line to your mobile campaign:

+	preview_skin = "minerva"

 ## Creating new campaigns
 1. Duplicate an existing folder with banner entry points, e.g. `desktop`.